minJerrymin/casa0015-mobile-assessment/README.md

 - Firebase Authentication is used for account registration and login when the released APK is configured correctly.
 - Firestore is used for venue comments and aggregated pub-match reports.
+- The microphone is used in Match mode to estimate live noise level in dB; raw audio is not stored.
 - Some app content uses fallback/mock data so the prototype remains usable even when live services are unavailable.
 - Preferences and saved match-night records are stored locally on the device in this prototype.
 - If the app is uninstalled, local-only preferences and saved records may be removed by Android.